Tetrakern/fictioneer/INSTALLATION.md

 * **Threshold (Post/Global):** Pledge amount in cents (e.g. 350 for $3.50) independent of tiers.
 * **Lifetime Threshold (Global):** Use the total of all paid pledges, regardless of current status.

 Membership data is valid for one week by default, per user, refreshed whenever they log in with Patreon.
-This can cause users to retain access rights for longer than their membership status allows (up to six days), which is a consequence of the theme not keep a continuous connection to Patreon for security reasons — but if you get hacked, their Patreon accounts will be safe in turn.
+This can cause users to retain access rights for longer than their membership status allows (up to six days), which is a consequence of the theme not keeping a continuous connection to Patreon for security reasons — but if you get hacked, their Patreon accounts will be safe in turn.
 Security is rarely convenient.

 You can increase or reduce the expiration time with the `FICTIONEER_PATREON_EXPIRATION_TIME` constant in a child theme, but it should not be less than three days (which is the maximum login time before you are automatically logged out).